jafingerhut/jafingerhut.github.com/clojure/setup.md

 There are a couple of things about these instructions that might be
 distinctive:

-+ They give easy to follow instructions for installing multiple versions of JDK (Java Development Kit) on your system.
-  + You might not need that now, but it is often useful in the long run.
 + They emphasize REPL-Driven Development.
   + One part of that is setting things up to the point where you can edit Clojure code, and with the cursor in or just after some